Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Numerical Experiments

 \subsection{Example 3}

-Here we consider an example that appears to show singular behaviour and has been considered in~\cite{BartelsProhl:2006}, \cite{BKP:2008}, \cite{BBP:2008}.
+\ Here we consider an example that appears to show singular behavior and has been considered in~\cite{BartelsProhl:2006,BKP:2008,BBP:2008,ChengShen:2023}.
 However, we will demonstrate that computations on finer meshes and particularly adaptive computations prevent a singularity from forming.
 We let $\Omega =(-1/2,1/2)^2$ and choose constants $C_{\mathrm{e}} =1$ and $\alpha =1$.
-We solve \eqref{EQ:LLG-general-pde}--\eqref{EQ:LLG-general-iv} with initial data is given by
+We solve \eqref{EQ:LLG-general-pde}--\eqref{EQ:LLG-general-iv} with the initial data given by

 where $A =(1-2|\bsx|)^4/s$, $s =16$.
 No external field is applied, i.e.,~$\bsH_{\mathrm{ext}} =\bs 0$.
-An exact solution is not known and we have to rely on qualitative behavior of the solution in order to judge the validity of the results.

-We performed numerical experiments for the space- and time-adaptive Algorithm \ref{ALG:Algo1} and choose the mesh refinement parameter $\theta_{\mathrm{r}} =0.95$.
-The time integration was done with BDF-2.
+An exact solution is not known, and we have to rely on the qualitative behavior of the solution in order to judge the validity of the results.
+We perform numerical experiments for the space- and time-adaptive Algorithm \ref{ALG:Algo1} and choose the mesh refinement parameter $\theta_{\mathrm{r}}=0.7$ and the mesh coarsening parameter $\theta_{\mathrm{c}} = 0.95$.
+Time integration was done with BDF(2).

+We compare the adaptive algorithm with uniform discretizations for several mesh sizes in Figure~\ref{FIG:BlowUp-Lagr}.
+We observe a drop in $\norm{\nabla\bsm}{L^\infty(\Omega)}$ and energy \eqref{EQ:def_energy} at increasing time instances for decreasing uniform spatial step sizes $h\in\{1/8,1/10,1/12\}$.
+For the finest uniform case and the adaptive case with temporal tolerance $\tol_{\mathrm{t}} =10^{-5}$ and spatial tolerance $\tol_{\mathrm{s}} = 0.4$ we do not observe such a drop over a much longer time period.

-In Figure~\ref{FIG:BlowUp-Lagr} we run the algorithm for the time tolerance $\tol_t=10^{-5}$ and space tolerance $\tol_s=0.4$.
-We compare the adaptive algorithm with uniform discretizations on several meshsizes.
-For both, we did not apply the additional normalization step.
-The takaway of these experiments is that the adaptive algorithm prevents the singularity from forming with far less degrees of freedoms and thus far less computational effort than the uniform approach.
+The takeaway of these experiments is that the adaptive algorithm prevents the singularity from forming with far fewer degrees of freedom and thus far less computational effort than the uniform approach.
 This indicates that the error estimator is also useful in non-smooth situations, despite the theory only working under smoothness assumptions on the solution.

+Three snapshots in time for the case $h=1/12$ illustrate the flipping of the central vector in Figure~\ref{FIG:BlowUp-solution-Lagr} (top row).
+The evolution of the time step sizes for the adaptive method corresponding to Figure~\ref{FIG:BlowUp-Lagr} is shown in Figure~\ref{FIG:BlowUp-solution-Lagr} (bottom).